Family Law Attorney Near Schaumburg

 For many years, almost all children lived with their biological parents, who were married to each other, as well as their biological siblings.
 Now, many children live with at least one step-parent and/or step-sibling.
 Other children live in adoptive households, single-parent households, or with a grandparent.
 These families face unique emotional and financial challenges.

-The family law attorneys near Schaumburg at the Law Offices of Martin Delaney help families overcome these challenges.
+The family law attorneys near Schaumburg at Andrea Heckman Law help families overcome these challenges.
 We set up practical, long-term, and cost-effective solutions in areas like parenting time divisions.
 We also establish fair child and spousal support payments.
 This commitment helps us achieve results that often exceed our clients’ expectations.

 Recently, Illinois lawmakers significantly updated the state’s family code to keep up with the changing nature of the American family.
 As a result, our family law attorneys near Schaumburg now offer a diverse array of services, including: